bwbg/pong-rs/README.md

 - On Windows add the SDL2 development libraries (`*.lib`) to `%USERPROFILE%\.rustup\toolchains\stable-x86_64-pc-windows-msvc\lib\rustlib\x86_64-pc-windows-msvc\lib` as well as the `SDL2.dll` to your project's root directory.
 - Use `cargo doc --open` to view your own crate's documentation as well as the documentation from any dependencies.

+## Day 2

+My goal for the second day was to draw some stub graphics onto the screen.
+This goal was more or less reached.
+Using SDL2 with Rust is *a little bit* more challenging than Python (PyGame).
+At least some green boxes appear on the screen.

+Nonetheless I got more experienced in navigating the documentation.